-Generally, you file a complaint in at the District Court in the county where the defendant is lives, works or is employed.
+Generally, you file a complaint at the District Court in the county where the defendant lives, works or is employed.
 However, Maryland Courts are now encouraging everyone to file their complaint through the MDEC, which is Maryland’s new online website for filing and administering cases (Maryland attorneys are required to utilize the MDEC).

 How do I defend a lawsuit against me?

 You must file an answer to your adversary’s complaint, called a Notice of Intention to Defend.
 Also, if you cannot appear at the time designated for trial, you may ask the Court to postpone the hearing to a future date.
 You should ask for a postponement as soon as you know that you will not be able to make it.
 If you ask for a postponement too near the trial date, the judge may deny your request.
 Furthermore, if you do not appear for trial, or if your postponement request has been denied, the judge may rule against you for the amount claimed or for some other amount.
 This is called a default judgment.

 What are the costs for filing a case?

 Filing fees vary depending mainly upon the amount of damages you are seeking.
 Thus, a small claim in Maryland ($5000.00 or under) requires one fee and a large claim (over $5000.00) requires another fee.
 In rare cases, the Court may not require you to pay a fee if you file a fee waiver request.